Abizern/hblog/content/posts/2010-01-08-a-simple-answer-is-not-always-best.markdown

 ---
-title: A Simple Answer Is Not Always Best
+title: "A Simple Answer Is Not Always Best"
-description: Sometimes it's better to answer the actual, unspoken question.
+description: "Sometimes it's better to answer the actual, unspoken question."
+date: "2010-01-08"
-tags: programming
+tags: ["programming"]
+aliases: [ "2010/01/08/a-simple-answer-is-not-always-best/" ]
 ---

 On New Year's eve, Dámasa asked me to calculate some fraction of a fraction and provide the answer as a fraction in eighths.
 The post had just arrived so I flipped over an envelope and started working it out.

 "Why do you need the answer in eighths?"
-I asked.
+I asked, while making calculations.

 "Because I'm trying to convert a recipe and my scales only go down to eighths of an ounce."